 Ma Po Tofu with Pork

-Smarts: In China, Szechuan peppercorns are traditionally toasted in the first step of this recipe, but they were difficult for many people to find, so we've used chili-garlic sauce to spice this version.
+Smarts: In China, Szechuan peppercorns are traditionally toasted and then ground in the first step of this recipe.
+Since they can be difficult to find, we use chili-garlic sauce to spice this version.

 - Garlic - 2 cloves, chopped